 Purchase All in One SEO Pack Pro to get dedicated support from us.

-- Start by taking a full backup of your WordPress site, including all files and the database.
-We recommend, and use, BackupBuddy by iThemes.
+#2.
+Start by taking a full backup of your WordPress installation, including all files and the database.

-- If none of these resolve the issue, there may be a problem with the settings.
-Try resetting your settings to the defaults and see if that fixes the problem.
-(First, you’ll want to export your settings so you can restore them after testing.)
+If none of the above steps resolve the issue, then you might be experiencing a configuration issue.
+Try resetting your setting to the defaults and see if that fixes the problem.
+You will want to export your settings first so you can restore them after testing.

 We offer premium support provided by our full time support staff to customers who have an active license for All in One SEO Pack Pro.